 - Persistent web scripting virus: can impersonate a user and cause a lot of damage.

 - Non-persistent web scripting virus: attacks the user without getting noticed.
-It operates in the background and remains forever hidden to the user.
+It operates in the background and remains forever hidden from the user.

 5. Directory Virus